thomastrg/SeoulBikeDemand_DataAnalysis/README.md

 ## You will find in this repositery :
-* A powerpoint presenting all the researches and conclusions
+* A LaTeX report of the study
 * The Jupyter Notebook
-* The API Django
+* The transformation of the model into an API
 <br>

 ## Conclusion :